semacu/talks/20170703_GitHubintheLab_CRUK-CI/README.md

 ### Summary

 This will be a discussion with members of the CRUK-CI [Bioinformatics Core](http://www.cruk.cam.ac.uk/core-facilities/bioinformatics-core).
 It will start with a broad overview of our efforts to share research computer code, figures and tables with our experimental collaborators in a robust and reproducible manner using [GitHub](https://github.com/).
 I will cover how we share while research projects develop as well as during pre/post-publication.
-Finally I aim to identify areas where we can further improve.
+Finally I aim to identify areas where we can improve further.

-s
 ### Contents